THE 2040 OCP

 The City of Kelowna is investing in two extremes: sprawl and tall.

 On one hand, urban sprawl is occurring because the city is forcing families to move to the suburbs in order to find a home that has adequate square footage.
 As a result, our roadways experience heavier traffic and the desire for a more sustainable city is compromised.

-On the other hand, the urban density focus seemingly would decrease urban sprawl and are provide more affordable housing.
-But these options are typically too small for the average family and as a result, many smaller stratified units are then used for Airbnb’s or remain vacant.
+On the other hand, the urban density focus seemingly would decrease urban sprawl and provide more affordable housing.
+But these options are typically too small for the average family and as a result, many smaller stratified units are then used for Airbnb or remain vacant.

-The Official Community Plan is an important document for the community and business to understand and participate in creating the vision for Kelowna.
-By defining the direction of development, it has significant impacts on land economics, the distribution different people and housing and the urban fabric that impacts livability, the environment, and how and where people get around.
+The Official Community Plan is an important document for the community and businesses to understand and participate in creating the vision for Kelowna.
+Defining the direction of development, has significant impacts on land economics, the distribution of different people and housing, and the urban fabric that impacts livability, the environment, and how and where people get around.

 There is a lot of work to be done to transform these acknowledgements toward actions, many are outside of the scope of the OCP.
 The OCP however, is a foundational document and it is important that the OCP process, land use plans and implementation are consistent with community the goals and citizen engagement for the OCP vision to be realized.